obscurebyron/challenge/docs/adr.md

 * testing
     * can be done in one shot as a Playwright test - a single register/login/"like" an article should exercise all parts.
 Minimal tests for maximum value.
     * microservice needs:
-        * frontend - jest unit tests for components (does not connect to backends)
+        * frontend - jest unit tests for components (does not connect to backends) DONE
-        * auth - api tests with mocked data
+        * auth - api tests with mocked data PLACEHOLDER DONE
-        * article - api tests with mocked data
+        * article - api tests with mocked data PLACEHOLDER DONE
 * linting for each microservice
-    * frontend (typescript)
+    * frontend (typescript) DONE
-    * auth (go)
+    * auth (go) DONE
     * articles (python)
 * register to have sonarcloud connected to the project, have it run each time
 * SBOM - isn't that already handled?